LOOKING TO BUY A CAVOODLE?CHECK OUT -> Our Guide to Buying Your First Cavoodle!

 Which is better?

 Some breeders will prefer to only breed F1 puppies, claiming they will display a move even mix of the two original breeds.
-Another common argument is that the further the generation (it’s possible to find third and even fourth-generation Cavapoos), the higher the chance of the dog to develop health issues or to have weaker resemblances to the original breeds.
+Another common argument is that the further the generation (it’s possible to find third and even fourth-generation Cavapoos), the higher the chance of the dog developing health issues or having weaker resemblances to the original breeds.

-In terms of genetics, a first-generation Cavoodle is indeed less likely to inherit a disease.
+In terms of genetics, a first-generation Cavoodle is indeed less likely to inherit disease, but they are more expensive.
 Subsequent generations might develop a disorder that would reactivate the dormant gene and therefore, display health issues.

 However, a high-quality and ethical breeder will be aware of their dogs’ medical history and keep up with exams to make sure they don’t carry any genetic disorder.
 Keeping tabs on the parents’ health helps mitigate potential future problems, even on second-generation Cavoodles and beyond.